Buildings in Myanmar continue to collapse days after deadly quake

 “The junta needs to break from its appalling past practice and ensure that humanitarian aid quickly reaches those whose lives are at risk in earthquake-affected areas,” said deputy Asia director at Human Rights Watch Bryony Lau.

-Amnesty International on Tuesday urged Myanmar’s military to “refrain from deliberate air strikes and other forms of attack on civilian targets” in earthquake-affected areas.
+Amnesty International on Tuesday urged Myanmar’s military to “refrain from deliberate air strikes and other forms of attack on civilian targets” in quake-hit areas.

 Meanwhile, a major rebel alliance in Myanmar declared a temporary ceasefire to facilitate rescue efforts.

-“We strongly desire that urgent humanitarian efforts, which are immediately needed for the earthquake-affected population, be carried out as swiftly and effectively as possible,” the Three Brotherhood Alliance, which involves the Ta’ang National Liberation Army, the Kokang’s Myanmar National Democratic Alliance Army and Arakan Army, said in a joint statement Tuesday.
+“We strongly desire that urgent humanitarian efforts, which are immediately needed for the earthquake-affected population, be carried out as swiftly and effectively as possible,” the Three Brotherhood Alliance said in a joint statement Tuesday.
+The alliance involves the Ta’ang National Liberation Army, the Kokang’s Myanmar National Democratic Alliance Army and Arakan Army.

+Myanmar’s junta spokesperson said Wednesday the military fired three shots into the air as a warning to a Chinese Red Cross convoy delivering aid in an area where the the military and rebel groups “are engaged in fighting.”

+“There was no stopping, that’s why the security team fired about three times to the sky.
+After that, they turned back,” Zaw Min Tun said in a video statement, adding there were no casualties and the incident is under investigation.

 International teams, including groups from China, Russia, and Pakistan, have been assisting with rescue efforts in Myanmar.
-Two Indian naval vessels carrying humanitarian aid, relief supplies and food arrived in Yangon Tuesday morning.
+Two Indian naval vessels carrying humanitarian aid, relief supplies and food arrived in Yangon, the country’s biggest city, Tuesday morning.

 But humanitarian workers have warned that years of underfunding means more needs to be done.